SE-UUlm/snowballr-frontend/README.md

 | --------------------- | --------------------------- |
 | `PUBLIC_API_BASE_URL` | The URL of the backend API. |

-## Developing

-Once you've installed dependencies with `npm install`, start a development server:
+After completing these steps, you can start a development server with:

 ```bash
 npm run dev
 ```

-## Building

-To create a production version of your app:
+or create a production version of your app:

 ```bash
 npm run build